Getting started with clickers

 - Clickers are a required material for the course, just like a textbook.

-- Clickers are available at the HSU Bookstore at a discounted rate.
+- Clickers and licenses are available at the HSU Bookstore.
 Remind them of the importance of keeping their receipt in the event the clicker is defective.
-Like textbooks, clickers are part of the bookstore buyback program.

 - Clicker expectations in the classroom.
 You will want to tell students when to bring clickers to class, if they will be used every session, and any other requirements you might have.
 Make these expectations clear at the beginning of the semester.
 By communicating with the students about why you are using the technology, what you expect from it and how you plan to use it in class will help reduce any unease associated with using an unfamiliar technology in the classroom.